Politics of New Hampshire

-Electoral History
+Electoral history

 Historically, New Hampshire was a conservative state and regularly voted Republican, though Coös County, Strafford County, and Hillsborough County leaned Democratic before the 1970s.
 Some sources trace the founding of the Republican Party to the town of Exeter in 1853.
 Between 1856 and 1992, New Hampshire had only strayed from the Republican Party for six elections- 1912, 1916, 1936, 1940, 1944, and 1964.
 The state voted for Presidents Richard Nixon and Ronald Reagan twice by overwhelming majorities.

 Beginning in 1992, New Hampshire became a swing state in both national and local elections.
-The state supported Democrats Bill Clinton in 1992 and 1996, John Kerry in 2004, Barack Obama in 2008 and 2012, Hillary Clinton in 2016 and Joe Biden in 2020.
+The state supported Democrats Bill Clinton in 1992 and 1996, John Kerry in 2004, Barack Obama in 2008 and 2012, Hillary Clinton in 2016, Joe Biden in 2020 and Kamala Harris in 2024.
 Among the states that George W. Bush won in the 2000 election, it was the only one to go Democratic in the 2004 election.
 The state elected two Democratic governors during this period.
 State Senator Jeanne Shaheen was elected governor in 1996, 1998, and 2000, and following Republican Craig Benson's win in 2002, Democrat John Lynch flipped the seat in 2004.

 In 2006, Democrats won both congressional seats (electing Carol Shea-Porter in the 1st district and Paul Hodes in the 2nd district) for the first time since 1911, re-elected Governor John Lynch, and gained a majority on the Executive Council and in both houses of the legislature.
 Democrats had not held both the legislature and the governorship since 1874.
 Neither U.S. Senate seat was up for a vote in 2006.
-In 2008, Democrats retained their majorities, governorship, and congressional seats; and former governor Jeanne Shaheen defeated incumbent Republican John E. Sununu for the U.S. Senate in a rematch of the 2002 contest.
+In 2008, Democrats retained their majorities, governorship and congressional seats, and former governor Jeanne Shaheen defeated incumbent Republican John E. Sununu for the U.S. Senate in a rematch of the 2002 contest.
 Barack Obama won the simultaneous presidential election and carried every New Hampshire county for the Democrats for the first time since 1852.
 At the end of the 2008 election cycle, voters registered Democratic outnumbered those registered Republican.

 A 2006 University of New Hampshire survey found that New Hampshire residents who had moved to the state from Massachusetts were mostly Republican.
 The influx of new Republican voters from Massachusetts has resulted in Republican strongholds in the Boston exurb border towns of Hillsborough and Rockingham counties, while other areas have become increasingly Democratic.
 The study indicated that immigrants from states other than Massachusetts tended to lean Democratic.